overwolf/overwolf.github.io/docs/api/overwolf-media-replays.md

 }
 ```

-Note that new `is_game_window_capture` properties added to [onReplayServicesStarted](overwolf-media-replays#onreplayservicesstarted) event to inform the app Creator if this new capturing feature was used or not on the current OW window.
+Note that we added a new `is_game_window_capture` property to [onReplayServicesStarted](#onreplayservicesstarted) event to inform the app Creator if this new capturing feature was used or not on the current OW window.

 #### sources notes